SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Migrating_existing_systems/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

 ### [Running a regular migration](#tab/tabid-1)

 If your system does not use an indexing database yet or if it already uses a OpenSearch or Elasticsearch cluster connected to the DMS, you can run a regular migration as described below.
-However, if your system uses an Elasticsearch database installed on a DMA, follow the procedure under [Running a migration with bespoke Elasticsearch data](#running-a-migration-with-bespoke-elasticsearch-data).
+However, if your system uses an Elasticsearch database installed on a DMA, follow the procedure in the next tab, "Running a migration with bespoke Elasticsearch data".

 1. On one of the DMAs in your cluster, go to `C:\Skyline DataMiner\Tools\`, and run *SLCCMigrator.exe*.